Iljaaa/machete/README.md

 this callable object be call with params
 ($value, string $attribute, Role $role)

-Road map
+To do:
+- role exception
+- write normal description to exception classes
-- required
+- required - ready
 - string - ready
 - number -
-- in
+- in -
 - callable - +/-
 - array
 - associated array